How to Clean a Rug at Home: The DIY Rug Cleaning Guide

 Polypropylene Rug Cleaning

 Polypropylene rugs are very similar to polyester rugs in that they’re both made of plastic.
-Generally you can run them through the wash, but another effective way to clean them is to spray them down with the garden hose, scrub with dish soap, and hose it down again.
+Generally you can run them through the wash, but another effective way to clean them is to spray them down with the garden hose, scrub with mild dish soap, and hose it down again.

 These rugs do not absorb water, so they’re generally safe for a multitude of cleaning methods.